-Standard logic inputs (RESETN, CSB, SCLK, SDIO, SDO) that will not be operated do not require connection to ensure optimal A/D performance.
+Standard logic inputs (RESETN, CSB, SCLK, SDIO and SDO) which will not be operated do not require connection to ensure optimal A/D performance.
 These inputs can be left floating if they are not used.
 Tri-level inputs (NAPSLP) accept a floating input as a valid state, and therefore should be biased according to the desired functionality.